mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 **Expected**

-The user should not receive any ephemeral message and the slack attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.
+The user should not receive any ephemeral message and the message attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.

 **Step 3**

 1. Go to your Zoom settings and disable `Personal Meeting ID` on Zoom.
 2. Navigate to any desired channel or DM/GM on MM and run the slash command `/zoom settings` and select `Ask` to use `Use your Personal Meeting ID` on MM.
 3. Create a new meeting in the desired channel or DM/GM by running the slash command `/zoom start <meeting topic>` on MM.
-4. Select `Personal Meeting ID` option in the slack attachment in the desired channel or DM/GM or DM/GM on MM.
+4. Select `Personal Meeting ID` option in the message attachment in the desired channel or DM/GM on MM.

 **Expected**

-The user should not receive any ephemeral message and the slack attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.
+The user should not receive any ephemeral message and the message attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.

 **Step 4**